hessamashari/video-tool/README.md

 # Hi.
 This script can

-- Reduce size 0f video
+- Reduce size of video
 - Convert format of video
 - and more in progress